 Our volunteers are valued members of our department.
 Each volunteer helps support the department and builds on our positive partnership with our community.

-If you are interested in serving your community in any of the following roles, please contact us.
+If you are interested in serving your community in any of the following roles, please email the police department’s volunteer coordinator or call 804-318-8995.
 All potential volunteers must undergo a background investigation.

 Available Volunteer Opportunities

 - Animal Services: Volunteers help with the Animal Shelter’s Dog Exercise Program, or by washing bowls, cleaning cages, doing laundry or aiding at off-site adoption events.